 US Competitors with an ARA speed factor shall be placed in the start order using their speed factors.
-Competitors without CRC or American speed factors shall be placed in the start order by the organizers, at their discretion, to reflect their demonstrated speed in previous stage events using any available event speed factors if available or by previous event results.
-(Competitors, without CRC speed factors should supply information to aid in proper placement.
-Competitors without supporting documentation shall be placed at the end).
+Competitors without CRC or American speed factors shall be placed in the start order by

-Competitors who achieved their speed factor in a 4WD class, when moving to a 2WD class will initially have their speed factor adjusted by the NSM based upon an assessment of the driver and competition car capabilities.
-Once the driver has competed in the new 2WD class vehicle they will be placed in future events according to the 2WD speed factor they are achieving, not their previous 4WD speed factor.
+Competitors who achieved their speed factor in a 4WD class, when moving to a 2WD class ~~in subsequent events will initially have their speed factor adjusted by the NSM based upon an assessment of the driver and competition car capabilities, reduced by 10 (e.g. was 64.67 will become 54.67).
+Once the driver has competed in the new 2WD class vehicle they will be placed in future events according to the 2WD speed factor they are achieving, not their previous 4WD speed factor.~~

-21.2.4 For drivers with a speed factor >85, a meeting at the event is to take place at the time and place provided for in the event supplementary regulations to determine the start order.
-The procedure for determining the start order will be as follows:
+21.2.4 For drivers with a speed factor >85, a meeting at the event is to take place at the time and place provided for in the event supplementary regulations to determine the start order. ~~(Each >85 SF driver entered will be assigned a vehicle number based on the CRC standings as of the start of the event or, in the case of the first event of the year, the final standings of the previous championship calendar with any ties in the championship standings being broken by the organizers by a coin toss.)
+The starting positions available shall equal the number of >85 SF drivers entered in the event.~~ The procedure for determining the start order will be as follows:

 - a) A draw will be conducted whereby those >85 SF drivers (not co-driver) present at the time of the draw shall each draw a number; - b) The order of the draw will be by the drivers' current championship standings, (in the case the first event of the season, the championship standings for the previous season) then followed by drivers who have no points in the current championship in order of their speed factors; - c) The number drawn will be for the order of selection of the driver's start position.
-(The choice of numbers will equal the number of >85 SF drivers present at the time of the draw.); - d) The driver who has drawn the first choice shall be the first to select a start position from the start positions available and the driver who has the second choice shall then select a start position from the remaining available positions, etc.; - e) For any >85 SF driver not present at the draw, the organizers shall assign a starting position from the remaining positions available by draw.
+(The choice of numbers will equal the number of >85 SF drivers present at the time of the draw.); - d) The ~~seed one~~ driver who has drawn the first choice shall be the first to select a start position from the start positions available and the >85 SF driver who has the second choice shall then select a start position from the remaining available positions, etc.; - e) For any >85 SF driver not present at the draw, the organizers shall assign a starting position from the remaining positions available by draw. ~~The >85 SF driver's draw for starting positions will not change the vehicle number assigned by the event organizers.~~